UK-Digital-Heart-Project/CardioNIfTI/README.md

 # CardioNIfTI
 Software tools for preprocessing of cardiac MR DICOM datasets and conversion to NIfTI.
+You should make a copy of your orignal data before running this tool.

 # Overview
 The files in this repository are organised as follows: